57 Woodland Road, Northfield, Birmingham, B31 2HZ

 Dr Dana Ramberran (f) - GP Registrar

 All our nurses are experienced, highly trained health professionals.
-They can all provide a full range of nursing services and in addition they have areas of speciality for which they have received additional training.
+They can all provide a full range of nursing services and in addition they have areas of specialty for which they have received additional training.

 Miss Emily Bonser - Healthcare assistants support practice nurses with their daily work and carry out tasks such as phlebotomy (drawing blood), blood pressure measurement and new patient checks.
 They may act as a chaperone when a patient or doctor requests one.